 When I first touched code in 2013 to build apps, I didn't know how important it will be for me and how much you can achieve with programming.
 It trained my mind to be more logical and it surely has helped me a lot in life and school to this day (12th grade).
 Since starting, I launched multiple apps, websites and more.

-I am also interested in photography, photo editing and Spanish.
+I am also interested in languages (especially Spanish), photography, photo editing, and am proficient in maths.
 I can't wait to see what I will develop and learn in the future.
 Do you have an opportunity for me?
 Contact

 I got into open source software, made my first pull request (and lots more) this year and mostly concentrated on web technologies.